Have I not worshipped thee in tender lays,

 Till thy heart had of mine its perfect will.

-We are busy working to bring Philip Bourke Marston's "Not Lived in Vain" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Philip Bourke Marston's "Not Lived in Vain" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Not Lived in Vain" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.